felilo/SUICoordinator/README.md

     *   If it's within a `TabCoordinator`, identify the `TabCoordinator` itself, the target `TabPage`, and the specific `Route` within that tab's child coordinator.
     *   If it's a standalone flow, identify the `Coordinator` and its initial `Route`.
 2.  **Instantiate Coordinators:** Create instances of the necessary coordinators.
 For a deep link into a tab, this usually means instantiating the relevant `TabCoordinator`.
-3.  **Force Present the Entry Coordinator:** Call `yourTargetCoordinator.forcePresentation(presentationStyle: mainCoordinator:)`.
+3.  **Force Present the Entry Coordinator:** Call `yourTargetCoordinator.forcePresentation(presentationStyle: rootCoordinator:)`.
     *   `yourTargetCoordinator` is the coordinator that directly leads to the deep link's entry point (e.g., a `TabCoordinator` or a specific feature `Coordinator`).
-    *   `mainCoordinator` should be your application's root/main coordinator to establish the correct presentation context.
+    *   `rootCoordinator` should be your application's root/main coordinator to establish the correct presentation context.
 This step ensures the target coordinator's view hierarchy becomes active, potentially dismissing or covering other views.
 4.  **Navigate to the Specific Tab (if applicable):** If `yourTargetCoordinator` is a `TabCoordinator`:
     *   Set its `currentPage` to the desired `TabPage`.
 For example: `yourTabCoordinator.currentPage = .settingsTab`.
     *   A brief `Task.sleep` (e.g., `try? await Task.sleep(nanoseconds: 100_000_000)` for 0.1s) after setting `currentPage` can sometimes help ensure UI updates complete before further navigation.